breakfastquay/bqvec/README.md

 C++ standard required: C++98 (does not use C++11 or newer features)

- * To compile on Linux: make test
+ * To compile on Linux: make

- * To compile on macOS: make -f build/Makefile.osx test
+ * To compile on macOS: make -f build/Makefile.osx

+ * To build and run tests: as above, but add the "test" target - requires Boost test headers installed

 [![Build Status](https://travis-ci.org/breakfastquay/bqvec.svg?branch=master)](https://travis-ci.org/breakfastquay/bqvec)